MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 ## FAQ

-### The theme isn't rendering properly when deployed to the web.
+### 1. Why is the theme not rendering properly when deployed to the web?
-If it looks something like:
+If the page looks something like:

 ![screenshot](https://user-images.githubusercontent.com/8480023/260767152-435696ce-fd9e-4b76-86e5-dc84be85e577.png)
    * Check that `_config.yml` and `_config_dev.yml` are pointing to the right repository.
-See this rull request as an example https://github.com/ioos/glider-dac/pull/216/files.
+This can happen if URLs are incorrect.
+See [this pull request](https://github.com/ioos/glider-dac/pull/216/files){:target="_blank" rel="noopener"} as an example.